andyarensman/prepacker-app/README.md

 I quickly had a lot of components and a lot of things to implement.
 In order to prevent myself from becoming overwhelmed, I divided up the components folder into sub-folders based on what page the component is being used for.
 I also made a to do list with every feature I want to add so I could quickly look something up and start to add it.

 Make sure to use array.forEach instead of array.map if you don't have a return value.

+Need to accredit the author of the mountain header: <a href="http://www.freepik.com">Designed by pch.vector / Freepik</a>